Art Workers' Guild: Recent history and notable members

 The guild is today a society of artists, craftsmen and designers with a common interest in the interaction, development and distribution of creative skills.
 Its 350 members work at the highest levels of excellence in their professions, representing over 60 creative disciplines.
 Their main charitable aim is to support the visual arts and crafts in any way that may be beneficial to the community.
 The guild continues to programme lectures and workshops for its members to promote the exchange of knowledge among art workers of all disciplines.

 Current notable members include artist Chila Kumari Burman, Jane Cox, a Fellow of the Craft Potters Association and Chair of the Outreach Committee of the Art Workers Guild (who run projects across various institutions such as the V&A, Courtauld Institute, Watts Gallery and Imperial College London) and Fleur Oates, a lacemaker and embroiderer who is the artist in residence at Imperial College's vascular surgery department.

 The guild was visited by Prince Charles and Camilla, the Duke and Duchess of Cornwall in 2015 as part of the London Craft Week.
 In 2018, the guild staged the exhibition Salon des Refusés, 30 pieces of work by RIBA’s Traditional Architecture Group that had been rejected by the Royal Academy's Piers Gough architecture room.

+In 2023, the guild put forward designs from eight of its Brothers to create rough designs for King Charles coronation invitations.
+Andrew Jamieson was chosen and his floral design was printed on recycled card.